Evolutionary dynamics in repeated optional games: Discussion

 \section{Discussion}

 In this work, we introduce a general framework of repeated optional PGGs where individuals can opt out of each interaction and resume participation later.
 This allows us to investigate how voluntary participation affects the evolution of cooperation in repeated interactions.
-Under our framework, we show that repeated optional PGGs lead to almost full cooperation even if neither repeated compulsory PGGs nor one-shot optional PGGs promote cooperation.
+Under our framework, we show that repeated optional PGGs lead to almost full cooperation even in situations where repeated compulsory PGGs and one-shot optional PGGs yield low levels of cooperation.
 This hinges on the synergistic interplay between optional participation and conditional responses.
-Moreover, we find that two novel classes of reactive strategies, $OD$-$TFT$ and $DO$-$OFT$, dominate in the evolutionary dynamics.
-These two classes of strategies prescribe cooperation if all individuals do so in the previous round, they correct errors and restore cooperation within at most three rounds, and they respond to defection by ordered actions of opt-out and defection (or defection and opt-out).
-Further equilibrium analysis analytically reveals that these two classes of strategies become Nash equilibria more readily than the $AoN$ strategy, which partly explains the high cooperation rate in repeated optional PGGs when compared with that in repeated compulsory ones.
-Our results thus indicate that optional participation is crucial for the evolution of cooperation in repeated interactions.
+Once individuals who engage in repeated optional PGGs are forbidden to opt out, the cooperation rate plunges (see Supplementary Fig. 6), with later recovery if individuals are allowed to opt out again.
+Moreover, we find that three novel classes of reactive strategies, $OD$-$TFT$, $DO$-$OFT$, and $OD$-$TFT_C$ become Nash equilibria with a lower threshold for the multiplication factor than $AoN$.
+These strategies prescribe cooperation if all individuals do so in the previous round, they correct errors and restore cooperation within at most three rounds, and they respond to defection by a series of ordered actions of opt-out and defection (or defection and opt-out).
+Together with their dominance in the evolutionary dynamics, $OD$-$TFT$, $DO$-$OFT$, and $OD$-$TFT_C$ are the main contributors to the high level of cooperation in repeated optional PGGs.
+Besides, by conducting a series of ``knock-out experiments'', we reveal that $OD$-$TFT$, $DO$-$OFT$, and their behaviorally close variants ($OD$-$TFT_C$ included) are key to the evolution of cooperation, accounting for the evolutionary advantage under voluntary participation.
+Our results thus indicate that voluntary participation is a simple and effective mechanism for the evolution of cooperation in repeated interactions.